Customs Agents Search A Bus Near Paris — And Discover A Stolen Degas Painting

 Experts at the Musée d'Orsay, which had loaned the work to the Cantini, confirmed its authenticity.
 The museum tweeted that it was "delighted" by the painting's recovery.

-As the culture ministy explains, Les Choristes is a monotype: "A printing process that is halfway between painting and engraving.
+As the culture ministry explains, Les Choristes is a monotype: "A printing process that is halfway between painting and engraving.
 The artist made an ink composition, brushed on a metal plate, before putting this plate in press."
-It is the only of the ballet-obsessed artist's opera-inspired works that doesn't depict dancers.
+It is the only one of the ballet-obsessed artist's opera-inspired works that doesn't depict dancers.

 Next year, the Musée d'Orsay will show an exhibit called Degas at the Opera.
-"It would have been a terrible loss for us to do it without this painting," a museum spokeswoman told the AFP.
+"It would have been a terrible loss for us to do it without this painting," a museum spokeswoman told Agence France-Presse.

 French customs says it handled 71 cases in 2016, seizing more than 10,000 works of art, including coins and artifacts.
 That year, customs officers at the Roissy airport in Paris seized two 14th- and 16th-century marble bas-reliefs that Louvre conservators identified as likely looted from Syria.

-Note: A previous version of this story incorrectly identified Edgar Degas as Edward Degas.